Covivo/mobicoop/interfaces/mobicoop/README.md

 - Check the [buefy doc](https://buefy.github.io/documentation/layout) to find elements you want to use, such as modal, layou ..
 - Change any default [bulma variables](https://bulma.io/documentation/customize/variables/) in [variable.scss](assets/css/_variables.scss) such as [mobile variables](https://bulma.io/documentation/overview/responsiveness/#variables)
-- Use bulma variable inside vue-js components as in the [parrot sample](assets/js/components/Parrot.vue)
+- Use bulma variables inside vue-js components as in the [parrot sample](assets/js/components/Parrot.vue)

 #### Mapbox

-We are using [Mapbox-glue](https://www.npmjs.com/package/mapbox-gl-vue#setup) for route information & calcs, please check [mapbox-gl api](https://www.mapbox.com/mapbox-gl-js/api/)
+We are using [Mapbox-glue](https://www.npmjs.com/package/mapbox-gl-vue#setup) for route informations & calcs, please check [mapbox-gl api](https://www.mapbox.com/mapbox-gl-js/api/)

 ### Documentation

-A developer doc is available [here](https://covivo.gitlab.io/CoviRide/build/doc) (it is generated automatically afetr each release), in order to generate the doc just do:
+A developer doc is available [here](https://covivo.gitlab.io/CoviRide/build/doc) (it is generated automatically after each production release), in order to generate the doc just do:

 `npm run generateDoc`

 ### Database

 You will find a documentation about the database [here](https://covivo.gitlab.io/CoviRide/database/)